Collington, Maryland

-Collington is a now defunct settlement in Prince George's County, Maryland, United States, dating from colonial times.
+Collington was a settlement in Prince George's County, Maryland, United States, dating from colonial times.
 Collington has been subsumed by the city of Bowie.

 Geography

-Collington is located at 38°58'6" North, 76°45'35" West (38.9684441 -76.7596914).
+Collington was located at 38°58'6" North, 76°45'35" West (38.9684441 -76.7596914).

 Collington stretched from the area near Holy Trinity Episcopal Church on MD 450 East toward the Belair Mansion, south to where MD 197, also called Collington Road, ends at US 301 and west past Church Road.

 History

 Originally referred to as "Collington Hundreds", the settlement was more recently known as "Collington".

 One of the earliest references to Collington, is in the proceedings of the Council of Maryland from 1696:

 Significant historic buildings in Collington

 In 1746, Colonial Governor of Maryland, Samuel Ogle built the Belair Mansion and Belair stables, in Collington, establishing his residence and the Belair Stud Farm.

-Baruch Duckett built Fairview Plantation around 1800 in Collington.
+Baruch Duckett built Fairview Plantation around 1790 in Collington.
 Maryland Governor Oden Bowie was born at Fairview in 1826 and is buried there.

 Holy Trinity Episcopal Church was established in Collington in 1836.